 After the first session, we can check in with ourselves to see how we truly feel:

 Regardless of how difficult our challenges may seem, every problem has within it the seed of the solution.
 We can cultivate self-care while staying committed to the development of our mental health support system.
-Developing a personal self-care toolkit is at the top of my list of mental health and healing strategies.
-My next blog will offer suggestions for building your own toolkit.
+My next blog will offer suggestions for creating a mental health self-care toolkit.